 If you’re an NBEA member, you can check out the NBEA business education standards online.
 You’ll have to log in with your NBEA credentials to access the standards.

 2. Align Your Lessons to the NBEA Standards

 Once you have reviewed your state and national standards for business education, you can start putting your lessons together.
-This can take much more time than you have to devote to lesson planning and curriculum mapping.
+Although, this can take much more time than you have to devote to lesson planning and curriculum mapping.

 Engaged students learn more, but sometimes it can be challenging to grab the attention of high school students, especially in an introductory course.
-We know that tactics like blended learning go a long way towards engaging students.
-More specifically, here are a few tips and tricks to help make your high school business lesson plans more interesting and engaging:
+We know that adopting proven strategies like blended learning can go a long way toward engaging students.

 1. Keep It Relevant

 At some point or another, every teacher must hear the universal student cry of “I’ll never use this in my real life!”
-But you can avoid a great deal of this response by making sure your curriculum incorporates relevancy to your students.
+But you can avoid a great deal of this response by making sure your high school business curriculum incorporates relevancy to your students.

 Be sure to include scenarios that students have or will likely encounter.
 Relating your content to your students’ lives now or at least showing a clear future connection or need to your students is a huge victory in the fight to engage students.